GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/04_working_with_job_scheduler.md

 ## slurm profiling

 Although `nn_seff` command is a quick and easy way to determine the resource utilisation, it relies on **peak** values (data gets recorded every 30 seconds) which doesn't allows us to examine resource usage over the run-time of the job.
-There are number of in-built/external tools to achieve latter which will require some effort to understand it's deployment,tracing and interpretation.
-Therefore, we will use **slurm native profiling** to evaluate resource usage over run-time.This is a simple and elegant solution
+There are number of in-built/external tools to achieve the latter which will require some effort to understand its deployment, tracing and interpretation.
+Therefore, we will use **slurm native profiling** to evaluate resource usage over run-time.
+This is a simple and elegant solution.

 ### Exercise 4.4

-* Edit `example1_arraysum.sl ` by adding following slurm directives
+* Edit `example1_arraysum.sl ` by adding the following slurm directives
     * `#SBATCH --profile task`  - CPU, Memory and I/O data collected
     * `#SBATCH --acctg-freq 1`  - By default, data will be gathered every 30 seconds.
 Given our job finishes in ~33 seconds, we will gather data every 1 second